The Forgotten Milestone: Why Shoe Tying Still Matters in a Slip-On World

 What Parents Can Do Right Now

-If your child is in the 5-7 age range and struggling with shoe tying, the single best thing you can do is support the learning with a method that works for their motor system.
-If traditional methods aren't working, it's not a sign that your child can't learn.
-It's a sign that the teaching method doesn't match the child's motor learning style.
+If your child is in the 5-7 age range and struggling with shoe tying, support the learning with a method that works for their motor system.
+If traditional methods aren't working, it's not a sign your child can't learn β€” it's a sign the teaching method doesn't match their motor learning style.

-And here's the thing I've learned after two decades in education: children who learn motor skills through success develop confidence about their own bodies and their ability to master complex tasks.
+Children who learn motor skills through success develop confidence about their own bodies and their ability to master complex tasks.
 That confidence shapes everything that comes next.

 Ready to support your child's motor development with a method designed for the way their brain works?
 Explore Training Ties and how checkpoint-based learning preserves the developmental window.